adrienX18/Graph_Upward_Drawing/README.md

 The main goal was to create algorithms to minimize the number of edge crossings among all the valid representations of a given oriented a-cyclic graph.
 A valid representation is a straight-line drawing of the graph on a 2-dimensional integer grid where all the edges "go strictly upward".

 All the code is available in this repository.

+The two PDFs explain our approach to the problem.